WordPress/sustainability/.github/ISSUE_TEMPLATE/meeting_agenda.md

 ---

-Sustainability Team meetings start at [12:00 UTC bi-weekly on Thursdays](https://make.wordpress.org/meetings/#sustainability).
-Anyone is welcome to contribute to the meeting by commenting in Slack threads during the meeting and throughout the following days.
-Meeting notes will be published by the following Tuesday to also incorporate these asynchronous conversations.

 Please add agenda items by editing this issue summary or commenting below.

+---

 _This week’s meeting will be hosted by MEETING_HOST._

 Hello everyone.
 Welcome to the WordPress Sustainability Team Meeting! :calendar:

+Sustainability Team meetings start at [12:00 UTC bi-weekly on Thursdays](https://make.wordpress.org/meetings/#sustainability).
+Anyone is welcome to contribute to the meeting by commenting in Slack threads during the meeting and throughout the following days.
+Meeting notes will be published by the following Tuesday to also incorporate these asynchronous conversations.

-## Roll Call!
+### :mega: Roll Call!
-Who’s here today?
-Comment in a thread here to introduce yourself, include your wordpress.org name, and if you're up to it, what are your weekend plans?
+Who is joining us today?
+Please say hello, and share a flag or your favorite emoji!
+Also, please note your WordPress.org profile username as we will use this to record attendees in the notes.

+Feel welcome to introduce yourself briefly and share your region (in the thread) :thread:

+If you are attending asynchronously, please still add your details to the thread above :point_up_2: It helps to add (async) after your name to reflect on the timings for meetings and how as a team, we can encourage people from across all time zones to be able to participate.

-## News and updates
+## :one: News and updates

+### :arrow_right: News and updates

+- item 1
+- item 2

-### :two: Looking for feedback
+### :arrow_right: Looking for feedback
 Proposals and discussions in https://make.wordpress.org/sustainability/ and [GitHub](https://github.com/WordPress/sustainability/discussions/categories/general) (General discussions).

 - P2 discussion 1